-It is one of our core services, we have many years of experience in performing penetration testing and until now we have delivered several hundred tests to our customers.
-All pentesters performing testing hold multiple certificates e.g. OSCP (Offensive Security Certified Professional) and have a proven track record in the industry.
+It is one of our core services, we have many years of experience in performing network penetration testing and application security reviews.
+Until now we have delivered several hundred tests to our customers.
+All of our pentesters performing tests hold multiple certificates e.g. OSCP (Offensive Security Certified Professional) and have a proven track record in the field of cybersecurity.
 We fulfill the formal requirements often required by customers in terms of delivering a penetration test such as PCI DSS Penetration Testing Guidance.
 All reports are written by our consultants and not thoughtlessly generated by automatic security scanners.
-Additionally our pentesters have identified many vulnerabilities in popular software and successfully participated in bug bounty programs.
+Additionally our pentesters have identified multiple vulnerabilities in popular software and successfully participated in bug bounty programs.

 We are experienced professionals who worked in well known companies on top technical positions of cybersecurity, which include i.a.
-The Royal Bank of Scotland and one of the Big Four company Deloitte.
-We performed literally hundreds of pentests so far.
-Our customers include financial institutions such as international banks, exchanges (also cryptocurrency exchanges), credit card factory and other critical infrastructure units such as medical institutions and critical government applications used by European Union citizens every day.
-Our experience is not only related to most critical systems but also common e-commerce companies, such as big international online shops, lottery applications and startups.
+The Royal Bank of Scotland and one of the Big Four company - Deloitte.
+We performed hundreds of pentests and security assessments so far.
+Our customers include financial institutions such as international banks, exchanges (also cryptocurrency exchanges), credit card manufacturer and other critical infrastructure units such as medical institutions and government applications used by European Union citizens every day.
+Our experience is not only related to most critical systems but also popular e-commerce companies, such as large international online stores, lottery applications and startups.

 Each of our pentesters has real senior level experience in penetration testing.
 Our work is mostly performed using manual testing approach, we do not only use automatic scanners but incorporate real attack techniques that could be used against an organisation.
 Our reports are written by hand, not auto generated by tools.
 These are the reasons why many known companies trusted us, which is confirmed by our references.
 Our experience was also appreciated by law enforcement and justice authorities which results in having IT Expert Witness (court expert, whose opinion is accepted by the judge as an expert) status in Poland, especially in cybersecurity.

-We not only have professional experience but also many personal achievements in well known companies bug bounty programs such as Adobe, Apple, BlackBerry, Google, Microsoft, Netflix, Nokia and VMware.
+We not only have professional experience but also many personal achievements in bug bounty programs run by well known companies such as Adobe, Apple, BlackBerry, Google, Microsoft, Netflix, Nokia and VMware.
 Pawel Wylecial is the co-founder and organizer of a international IT security conference WarCon, which is appreciated in international offensive security industry.

 What also make us stand out is that we not only have offensive security experience but also wide defensive security knowledge.
 Adam Ziaja is a co-author of many European Network and Information Security Agency (ENISA) publications on the subjects of digital forensics, incident response and threat intelligence, author of “Practical computer forensics analysis” book.
 He was also a member of the team that won largest civilian exercises about protecting cyberspace – ENISA Cyber Europe 2014.
 All our experience allows us to have a wider view on cybersecurity, we have knowledge from a technical perspective on how hackers operate and what are the biggest cybersecurity threats for today’s world.
 We use this knowledge with responsibility to help organizations, i.a. by frequently speaking at the international scientific conference “Technical aspects of ICT crime” (TAPT) organized by Polish Police Academy.